For more information on detox your home, please visit Sustainability Victoria's website.

 If the best option doesn’t work for you, this is also accepted in General Waste.

 If still working, donate or sell.
-Otherwise, free to dispose at transfer stations.
+Otherwise, dispose at Transfer Stations for a degassing fee.

 If in working condition, donate or sell.